 The Canadian government doesn’t recommend charities stay out of politics completely.
 The Canadian Revenue Agency (CRA) states, “Charities are well-placed to study, assess and comment on government policies,” and it suggests that political activity by charities benefits Canadians.

-In Policy Statement CPS-022, the CRA defines political activity and sets strict conditions under which it permits charities to pursue political ends.
+In Policy Statement CG-027, the CRA defines political activity and sets strict conditions under which it permits charities to pursue political ends.
+It distinguishes between activities that are considered to be “public policy dialogue and development activities.”

 What Qualifies As Political Activity?